cjhosken/moonray_for_blender/README.md

 ## Support

-* Blender 3.4.1
+* Blender 4.1.0

 Currently, this addon is not linked to MoonRay, due to issues with building the render engine.
+I'm currently waiting on the Dreamworks team to update moonray.

 ## Acknowledgements